 Built for Production

 Bank Statement Parser is designed for treasury teams, fintech developers, and compliance officers processing sensitive financial data.
-The library is used in MT940-to-CAMT migration pipelines, automated reconciliation systems, and regulatory audit workflows across financial institutions.
+The library is used in MT940-to-CAMT migration pipelines, automated reconciliation systems, PDF statement ingestion, and regulatory audit workflows across financial institutions.

 - SHA-256 hash-locked dependencies with CycloneDX SBOM for every release